aspnet/Blazor.Docs/docs/components/index.md

 }
 ```

-The `bind` Tag Helper uses the `format-value` attribute to apply the date format to the `value` node of the `input` element.
-The format is also applied by the value handler of the `onchange` node.
+The `format-value` attribute specifies the date format to apply to the `value` of the `input` element.
+The format is also used to parse the value when an `onchange` event occurs.

-**Component attributes**
+**Component parameters**

-Binding also recognizes component attributes, where `bind-{property}` can bind a property value across components.
+Binding also recognizes component parameters, where `bind-{property}` can bind a property value across components.

-The following component uses `ChildComponent` and binds the value `1978` from the `ParentYear` property to the child component's `Year` property:
+The following component uses `ChildComponent` and binds the `ParentYear` parameter from the parent to the `Year` parameter on the child component:

 Parent component: